No-Instructions/relay-server-template/README.md

 [Relay](https://relay.md) supports self-hosting your Relay Server for added privacy.

 If you host an on-premise Relay Server it provides you with full privacy for your documents and attachments.

 Relay's Control Plane handles login and permissions management, but is unable to read the contents of your documents.

-Full on-prem hosting (both a Relay Server and the Relay Control Plan) is only available as part of our Enterprise plan.
+Full on-prem hosting (both a Relay Server and the Relay Control Plane) is only available as part of our Enterprise plan.

 ## Security Architecture